elphoun/CS246-notes/Key Concepts/Default Function Arguments.md

-**Default Function Arguments** are arguments that are automatically substituted if one is not provided
+**Default Function Arguments (DFA)** are arguments that are automatically substituted if one is not provided

 - DFA's must be placed last in the argument list.